Kumar Barve: Legislative career

+Maryland Public Service Commission

 On April 6, 2023, Governor Wes Moore announced he would appoint Barve to the Maryland Public Service Commission.
 He resigned from the Maryland House of Delegates on May 1, 2023.

-Controversies
+In January 2026, after Maryland Public Service Commission chairman Frederick Hoover announced that he would resign, Barve was named as the chair of the commission.

+Personal life

 In November 2007, Barve was cited by Gaithersburg Police for driving under the influence of alcohol while operating a vehicle.
 On July 17, 2008, Barve pleaded guilty and received a probation before judgement, and suspension of all but $200 of a $1,000 fine.

 In 2008, it was reported that Barve and his wife were inappropriately receiving a Homestead Property Tax Credit on two properties that they had owned separately prior to their marriage.
 Barve indicated that he had assumed Anne Arundel County would delete the tax credit on the property his wife had owned prior to their marriage once the couple declared his residence in Gaithersburg to be their primary joint residence.
 While early reports were critical of Barve, the Associate Director of Assessments and Taxation for Maryland later told reporters than nothing improper had taken place, and that such errors had occurred repeatedly in cases where individuals owned homes and then later married.
 Barve pledged that he would re-pay any money that the couple did not pay earlier due to the error.